 the gushing wounds, the bloody load,

-the burden of desire.
+the burden of my sin.

 They are not mine to hold.